Automated Capability Evaluation of Foundation Models: Introduction

 \section{Introduction}

-As foundation models grow in scale, generality, and influence across various domains, understanding their capabilities and limitations becomes increasingly important.
+As foundation models grow in scale, generality, and influence across various domains, the challenge of understanding what they can and cannot do becomes increasingly urgent.
 Capability evaluations serve multiple purposes: they help practitioners select the right model for a given task, guide developers in improving model behavior, and most importantly ensure trustworthiness and safety, particularly in high-stakes domains such as cybersecurity, healthcare, and social engineering.
-Without structured and rigorous evaluation, the deployment of foundation models risks unpredictable failures and misaligned expectations.

-Current approaches to evaluating foundation models rely heavily on static benchmarks or human-designed task suites \citep{chen2021evaluating,cobbe2021training,dua2019drop,hendrycks2020measuring,hendrycks2021measuring,phan2025humanity,srivastava2022beyond,zellers2019hellaswag,inspect}.
-While these benchmarks have been useful, they fail to keep pace with the increasing generality of models, often overlooking fine-grained skills and capabilities.
-Moreover, the reliance on manually curated tasks makes these benchmarks expensive to create and maintain, domain-limited, and prone to blind spots.

-Recent advances in large language models (LLMs) present a unique opportunity to automate and scale capability evaluations.
+Yet the current evaluation practices are dominated by static, human-curated benchmarks.
+While useful, these benchmarks quickly fall behind the pace of model development, missing fine-grained skills and introducing costly blind spots \citep{chen2021evaluating,cobbe2021training,dua2019drop,hendrycks2020measuring,hendrycks2021measuring,phan2025humanity,srivastava2022beyond,zellers2019hellaswag,inspect}.

+We argue that capability evaluation must itself become adaptive.
+Instead of freezing tasks in advance, one needs a process that can discover new capabilities as models evolve, generate meaningful and diverse tasks to probe them, and adaptively focus on the most informative regions of the capability space \citet{zhang2024darg,prabhu2024efficient}.
+Recent advances in frontier and large language models (LLMs) make such adaptivity possible.
 LLMs can decompose a domain into semantically meaningful capabilities and generate diverse and contextually rich tasks for each capability.
-They also support adaptive evaluation by iteratively refining task generation and targeting areas of uncertainty in the model being evaluated.
-However, even with this automation, a central challenge remains: scalability.
-A single domain can contain thousands of potential capabilities, each requiring dozens or hundreds of tasks to achieve reliable evaluations.
-For closed-source models accessed via paid APIs (e.g., GPT-4, Claude, Gemini) exhaustive evaluation becomes prohibitively expensive.
+However, this power introduces a scalability problem: even a single domain may yield thousands of candidate capabilities, each requiring extensive task sets for reliable scoring.
+For commercial models (e.g., GPT-4, Claude, Gemini) with usage costs, exhaustive evaluation is prohibitively expensive.

-To address this, we propose a data-efficient evaluation approach based on active learning.
-Rather than exhaustively evaluating every capability, we prioritize those that are most informative—either by reducing predictive uncertainty, or characterizing the boundaries of high- and low-performance regions in the capability space.
-A key component of our approach is the \emph{capability function} that maps capability representations in a continuous latent space to performance scores.
-Modeling this function allows us to interpolate performance, generalize across related capabilities, and make principled decisions about which capability to evaluate next.